anilpank/uxBible/README.md

  - If user's attention is needed, then use peripheral movement to get attention.
  - Signal important changes using subtle animations.
  - Turn off animated ads and live data streams to keep user focus.

+6. **COLOR HACK** -> Avoid bad color combinations.
+ - Always avoid blue or green on red background.
+ - Always red or green on blue background.
+These combinations raise cognitive as well as emotional friction.
+These are basically very hard on the eyes.
+ - CONTRAST IS CRITICAL.
+Contrast between text and background color keeps the friction low.
+ - It's good to stick to black or white text on color background.
+ - Around 5% males are color blind.
+So take care of them while using colors.
+It is a good idea to choose ICONS alongwith colors to show error and likewise.
+Test your UI on Color Blindness simulators.
+ -